Black Sheep of the Family? Here’s Why It Can Really Hurt

 But there's hope.

-What Does it Mean to Be The Black Sheep of the Family?
+What Does It Mean to Be The Black Sheep of the Family?

 The term "black sheep” is used to describe individuals in families who feel isolated because their beliefs or behaviors don't match those of their relatives or society.
 Being labeled as the black sheep of the family can leave you feeling lonely, unworthy, or sad.